Sound of this Zetec in 3rd-4th gear .9MB .wav

 Left side needs a spacer and some re-alignment

 Cc-ing the chambers to ensure equal chamber volumes.
+Use thin oil to reduce spillage.

 Spark plug elevations are used for adjustment.